-- Develop a safe-use strategy to help deliver the school's online safety posture. - Work with the IT contact to conduct a termly review of settings (N4L's Internet Safety and Security Services Google Workspace, online safety measures such as YouTube Restricted Mode, etc.) to ensure they satisfy the school's requirements. - · Ensure user agreements are in place. - Provide PLD for staff to raise awareness of and promote positive digital citizenship (check out Netsafe's Capability Review Tool). - Raise awareness of online safety in the community
+- Develop a safe-use strategy to help deliver the school's online safety posture. - Work with the IT contact to conduct a termly review of settings (N4L's Safe & Secure Internet service, Google Workspace, online safety measures such as YouTube Restricted Mode, etc.) to ensure they satisfy the school's requirements. - Ensure user agreements are in place. - Provide PLD for staff to raise awareness of and promote positive digital citizenship (check out Netsafe's Capability Review Tool). - · Raise awareness of online safety in the community